Pavanshetty007/GenAI/PDF_RAG/README.md

 1. **Ingestion**
    - PDFs are uploaded and copied into `static/`.
    - Text is extracted page‑by‑page, delimited by `\f`, then chunked with overlap.
-   - Each chunk is tracked with its source page number for “View source.”

 2. **Indexing**
    - **Dense index**: TF‑IDF vectorizer over chunks → cosine similarity retrieval.